 - Don’t believe everything you are told, especially by a stranger.

 The resource I used for this lesson is part of a Gingerbread Man reading unit with nine in-depth comprehension lessons in a teaching Power Point and lots of activities and centers to use with your favorite gingerbread man books.

 Additional Books For Teaching Central Message

-These are just a few of the many other books that lend themselves well to teaching primary students to determine the central message.
-(This list contains affiliate links which I include to help maintain this website.)
+These are just a few of the many books that lend themselves well to teaching primary students to determine the central message.
+(This list contains affiliate links which I include to help maintain this website.
+As an Amazon Associate I earn from qualifying purchases.)

 I’m a huge fan of gingerbread books and spend most of December comparing different versions with my class.
 Using gingerbread books and other familiar stories helps take the struggle out of teaching the central message.
 I hope you’ve found some ideas you can use to help guide your students as you teach about big ideas, theme, and central message.